 Fire Marshal and Wardens Responsibilities eLearning course is available either online or through a computer network – trainees can then access the courses using their own electronic devices.
 Individuals have to option of bookmarking their progress and completing the course over multiple sessions, allowing them to progress at their own pace. eLearning courses also come with the added benefit of being a cost-effective way of delivering training while still educating employees and complying with your organisation’s legal responsibilities.
 Should you require it, we are also able to integrate the Fire Marshal and Wardens course into a SCORM compliant LMS at no extra charge.

 Compliance Record Keeping Easily Solved

-The eSolutions Platform is our learning management systems and forms a key part of all Praxis42 eLEarning modules.
-The systems solved the issue of compliance record keeping by tracking all training and completion of courses, making this information conveniently available for electronic viewing and management.
+SHINE is our learning management systems and forms a key part of all Praxis42 eLearning modules.
+The system solves the issue of compliance record keeping by tracking all training and completion of courses, making this information conveniently available for electronic viewing and management.
 This also helps you prepare for any audits or visits from enforcing agencies as you can quickly access all of your compliance records and print off individual training certificates if necessary.